INTERVIEW WITH TOM SALLER – AUTHOR OF "A NEW BLUE"

 What inspired you to write your new book?

 As is so often the case when writing a novel, it is the detour that leads to the goal.
 Originally, I wanted to write a book about Elly Beinhorn, another strong female figure of the early 20th century.
-While researching aviation, I came across the "Hermes" service that Marguerite Friedlaender had designed for the newly opened restaurant at Halle Airport.
+During my research on aviation, I came across the "Hermes" service, which Marguerite Friedlaender had designed for the newly opened restaurant at Halle Airport.
 I also saw pictures of her famous "aviator cup", the mirrored surface of which is cut out in the lower bowl so that it stands securely during the flight.
 I was fascinated by the simplicity of the designs and their innovative approach.

 What came first?
 The idea of the story or the setting around KPM Berlin?

-Definitely the idea of the story, or rather its main character, Lili Kuhn.
-I had her in mind right from the start.
+Certainly the idea of the story, or rather, its main character, Lili Kuhn.
+I had her in mind from the beginning.
 A (half-)Jewish girl who grows up motherless and is raised by her father and two buddies, a Japanese man and a rabbi.
-I intended to follow Lili into old age, i.e. into the 80s of the 20th century, where she meets the other main character, Anja, 18 years young.
+I intended to follow Lili into old age, specifically into the 1980s, where she meets the other main character, Anja, 18 years young.
 The meeting of the two generations appealed to me.

-Did you have any contact with KPM Berlin before you wrote your book?
+Did you have any points of contact with KPM Berlin before your book?

-Only indirectly; I knew that Lili was to meet Marguerite Friedlaender in her youth.
-When I told a good friend, also a writer, that the topos of my new novel was porcelain, he said that he was well acquainted with the director of a Berlin hotel owned by Jörg Woltmann, the owner of KPM.
+Only indirectly; I knew that Lili would meet Marguerite Friedlaender in her youth.
+When I told a good friend, also a writer, that the topic of my new novel was porcelain, he said that he was well acquainted with the director of a Berlin hotel owned by Jörg Woltmann, the owner of KPM.
 If desired, he could try to establish contact.

 KPM Berlin has a very old history.
-Why is your novel set in the early 20th century of all places?
+Why is your novel set in the early 20th century?

-On the one hand, this has to do with my previous novel "When Martha Dances".
-A large part of it is set at the Bauhaus in Weimar, and I had already met Marguerite Friedlaender there.
-During my research into KPM, I then came across Günther von Pechmann, who had been appointed director of the manufactory at the end of the 1920s.
-Both personalities had set themselves the goal of taking advantage of the spirit of optimism of the 1920s and modernizing the more traditional designs that porcelain had been subject to until then.
-In addition, von Pechmann envisioned the democratization of porcelain in the sense of high-quality tableware for everyone - exciting, I thought.
+This is partly due to my previous novel "Wenn Martha tanzt".
+It takes place to a large extent at the Bauhaus in Weimar, where I had already met Marguerite Friedlaender.
+During my research on KPM, I came across Günther von Pechmann, who had been appointed director of the manufactory at the end of the 1920s.
+Both personalities had set themselves the goal of using the spirit of optimism of the 1920s to modernize the rather traditional designs to which the porcelain had been subject up to that point.
+In addition, von Pechmann had in mind the democratization of porcelain in the sense of high-quality everyday tableware for everyone - exciting, I thought.

-What particularly fascinated you when researching KPM Berlin and the history of the time?
+What particularly fascinated you during your research on KPM Berlin and the contemporary history of that time?

 Especially the personality of Günther von Pechmann, who managed not to be taken in by the Nazis until the end of the 1930s - even though the pressure from outside was great and his wife, like Lili, was also half-Jewish.
 The Nazis would have loved to see the "Gröfaz" in a row with Frederick the Great, but von Pechmann resisted, so that the KPM was not "in line" for a long time.
 Instead, the SS ran its own porcelain factory in Munich-Allach from the end of the 1930s.